-The main factor that influences a person’s height is their genetic makeup, or DNA.
-However, many other factors can influence height during development, including nutrition, hormones, and medical conditions.
+The main factor that influences a person’s height is their DNA.
+However, other factors can influence how tall a person grows during development, including hormones, medical conditions, nutrition, and more.

 People usually grow until they reach 18 years of age.
 Before then, a range of environmental factors can affect how tall they become.

 This article discusses the factors that influence a person’s height, some ways individuals can increase their height during development, and whether or not adults can increase their height.

 People cannot control most of the factors that influence their height.
 This is because DNA determines these factors, and they cannot change.

 However, there are some factors that can increase or reduce growth during childhood and puberty.
 Growing children and teenagers can take some steps to maximize their adult height.